syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Fill Remaining width for any column

-SfDataGrid allows to fill the remaining width for any column by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+SfDataGrid allows to fill the remaining width in view for any column by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
-The `GridColumn.ColumnSizer` property is also type of [ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.ColumnSizer.html) and If we want to fill any columns accordingly in the view, then follow the below code example to acheive it.
+The `GridColumn.ColumnSizer` has higher priority than the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) property.
+Hence the individual columns having the `GridColumn.ColumnSizer` property set will not be included in the column sizer calculations of the `SfDataGrid`.
+Set the `GridColumn.ColumnSizer` property as [ColumnSizer.LastColumnFill](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.ColumnSizer.html) for the column you want to fill with the remaining width in the view.
+Please refer the below code example to acheive the same.

-The following example shows how to fill the remaining width for any column in `SfDataGrid`
+In the below code snippet, the SfDataGrid is applied `ColumnSizer.Star` and the second column is applied ColumnSizer.LastColumnFill.
+Hence the second column will take up the remaining space, after the other columns are rendered with star sizer.

 {% highlight c# %}
 GridTextColumn orderIDColumn = new GridTextColumn();
 orderIDColumn.MappingName = "OrderID";
-orderIDColumn.HeaderText = "OrderID";

 GridTextColumn customerIDColumn = new GridTextColumn();
 customerIDColumn.MappingName = "CustomerID";
-customerIDColumn.HeaderText = "CustomerID";
 customerIDColumn.ColumnSizer = ColumnSizer.LastColumnFill;

 GridTextColumn freightColumn = new GridTextColumn();
 freightColumn.MappingName = "Freight";
-freightColumn.HeaderText = "Freight";

 GridTextColumn countryColumn = new GridTextColumn();
 countryColumn.MappingName = "Country";
-countryColumn.HeaderText = "Country";

 dataGrid.Columns.Add(orderIDColumn);
 dataGrid.Columns.Add(customerIDColumn);